-In the teaching of the Way certain spiritual attributes are associated.
-Belief and faith are two of these attributes.
-If you believe, you will at some point develop faith.
-If you demonstrate faith then the foundation of belief is revealed.
-Belief and faith are never separate.
+Throughout Jesus’ teachings, belief and faith are closely connected.
+If someone believes, they will at some point develop faith.
+If they demonstrate faith then the foundation of belief is revealed.
+Belief and faith are never truly separate.

 “For the pagans run after these things, and your heavenly Father knows that you need them.
 But seek first His kingdom and His righteousness, and all these will be given to you as well.
 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own” (niv).

-In the above scripture Jesus gives us basic steps concerning walking in the Way.
+In the above scripture, Jesus gives us basic steps concerning walking in the Way.
 God observes the pagans and knows how they pursue their lives.
 Jesus separates the pagan life from a righteous life.
-“Seek ye first the kingdom and His righteousness,” Jesus tells us, and asserts the supremacy of God.
-Jesus establishes order, which is God first.
-This order is almost like an initiation into faithfully following, or walking in faith.
-Followed by, “do not worry about tomorrow.”
-Even though in this scripture Jesus does not directly mention faith, the underlying message propels the person toward faith and trust, and builds an active faith foundation.
+“Seek ye first the kingdom and His righteousness,” Jesus asserts the supremacy of God.
+Jesus establishes an order, which is God first, followed by, “do not worry about tomorrow.”
+Even though in this scripture Jesus does not directly mention faith, the underlying message propels the person toward faith and trust and builds an active faith foundation.

-A person can pray for more faith, and they may name faith into themselves.
+A person can pray for more faith.
+They may also name faith into themselves.
 The praying part most people understand, but the naming part is sometimes elusive.
-Basically it means to speak faith, “I speak faith into me as God has shown me.”
-This kind of speaking alerts the spirit to your wishes, and in that sense is similar to prayer.
 The difference between the two is that prayer supplicates by the word of God, and speaking pronounces by the word of God.
 Jesus prays in faith, but also pronounces faith, if even as small as a mustard seed.

-By observing speech a person would discover how often they name things and people, and name their circumstances.
-Their speech, or naming, rises and falls with every emotional reaction, and often contains mixed naming directed at themselves.
-For these reasons their faith walk is diminished.
-They seek to have greater faith, and they pray for greater faith, which is good, but they neither name themselves into faith, nor faith into themselves.
-They do not step into the fulness of the faith message.
+By observing their speech a person would discover how often they name things and people, and name their circumstances.
+For some, speech, or naming, rises and falls with every emotional reaction.
+Mixed naming is often directed at themselves—first, they are positive about themselves; soon after they pronounce doubt or division.
+All of us have experienced this teetering effect.
+By bouncing back and forth, however, the faith walk is diminished.
+They neither name themselves into faith nor faith into themselves, works which are done by the spirit.
+Not completing this process, the fulness of the active faith message is reduced.

 Everyone is so concerned about renaming their circumstances, such as a lack of money or lack of a spouse, that they forget to start with themselves— rename yourself before you start renaming everything else!
 Make your soul-nourishment your first priority.
-Get within yourself and get with God, speak from the kingdom within and establish pathway, it is then you begin the journey in a proper manner.
-Since most people are familiar with using their mouth which ended by causing trouble, there is nothing wrong or embarrassing about using your mouth to bring about rectification.
+Get within yourself and get with God, speak from the kingdom within, it is then you begin the journey in a proper manner.
+Since most people are familiar with their mouth causing trouble, there is nothing wrong or embarrassing about using your mouth to bring about rectification.

-This sowing of good seed and renaming the mind after righteous attributes is a key enlightenment practice to which Jesus often alludes.
-The illumination provided by faith now gives rise within the soul— the city on the hill shines forth as love, compassion, charity, knowledge and wisdom, but without faith as a first step none of the above may be discovered, nor maintained.
-Likewise, without faith that which you name will remain lifeless, ineffective.
+Jesus tells the Roman Centurian that he has never seen such faith as his, and he tells more than one person that their faith has made them whole.
+The illumination provided by faith now gives rise within the soul— the city on the hill shines forth as love, compassion, charity, knowledge, and wisdom.
+But without faith as a first step, none of the above may be discovered, nor maintained.
+Likewise, without faith, that which you name will remain lifeless, ineffective.

 Jesus addresses the subject of judging in Matt.
 7.1: “Pass no judgment, and you will not be judged.
 For as you judge others, so you will yourselves be judged, and whatever measures you deal out to others will be dealt back to you.
 Why do you look at the speck of sawdust in your brother’s eye, with never a thought for the great plank in your own.”

-Judging another is naming another.
+Judging is essentially naming another.
 You name them after your judgment.
 Judging attaches your naming to that individual.
-Because you have named and you have spoken the naming, it also attaches you to the other person as well as the judgment or the naming itself.
-The judging you exhibit must reside in you first before you speak it, and thus, even at the moment, you judge yourself.
+Because you have spoken the Word, your word also attaches you to the other person.
+The judging you exhibit must reside in you first before you speak it, and thus, even at the moment, you initiate judgment upon yourself.

-There is the judgment of the critic, related in Lk.
-18.1-8, which argues from the lesser judge of the city, who was ungodly, to the greater judge which is God.
 Judging with discernment is what God wishes to develop in each person.
-In Ezekiel 7.3, Ezekiel speaks to a judgment on Israel, “I will judge you according to your ways,” and in v.
+In Ezekiel 7.3, Ezekiel speaks to judgment on Israel, “I will judge you according to your ways,” and in v.
 27, “I will do to them according to their way, and according to what they deserve I will judge them.”
-This kind of judgment is given within context, and therefore is not critical, but fair.
+This kind of judgment is given within context, and therefore is not meant to be critical, but fair.
 “Whatever measure you deal out to others will be dealt back to you” held true in the Hebrew Bible as well as in the new testimony Jesus gives us.

 Matt.
-7.2 tells us much about the nature of judgment, for you may not know what the spirit is trying to work out in that person, and so by improperly judging you usurp another soul’s integrity.
-Constantly judging others leads a person into distraction from their own soul progression, always pointing out the faults of others, but only rarely seeing his own.
+7.2 tells us much about the nature of judging, for you may not know what the spirit is trying to work out in that person’s life, and so by improperly judging you usurp another soul’s integrity.
+Constantly judging others leads a person into a distraction from their own soul progression, always pointing out the faults of others, but only rarely seeing one’s own.
 Judging may also lead to gossip and slander as one voices these opinions as if they are fact, and then others take them up as truth.

 To judge righteously and to walk in faith are both important components of the Way.
-At some point both will require confirmation through the spoken word, or to name.
+At some point, both will require confirmation through the spoken word.
 To understand that the power of naming comes by the spirit of God, Jesus has brought to us an astounding revelation.
 The enlightened power to name, which can give birth to faith— this great power lends unity and wholeness with God.